All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 How far is Bhadra Wildlife Sanctuary from Chikmagalur?

 Travellers reach Bhadra Wildlife Sanctuary and Tiger Reserve from Chikmagalur (33 km), Shimoga (40 km), Hassan (100 km), Mangalore (213 km), and Udupi (170 km).
-Bajpe (near Mangalore) is the closest airport, while Shimoga is the closest railhead.
+Bajpe (near Mangalore) is the closest airport, while Shimoga is the nearest railhead.

 History of Bhadra Wildlife Sanctuary and Tiger Reserve

-Geography of Bhadra Wildlife Sanctuary Lakkavalli
+Geography of Bhadra Wildlife Sanctuary, Lakkavalli

 Bhadra Wildlife Sanctuary and Tiger Sanctuary in India lie amidst lush green vegetation and lofty hills.
 The reserve comprises more than 100 different species of plants.
 Dry and moist deciduous forests, semi-evergreen forests, swampy patches, and bamboo and teak plantations adorn this region.

-The semi-evergreen forest, also known as “Sholas”, treasures various medicinal plants.
+The semi-evergreen forest, known as “Sholas”, treasures medicinal plants.
 Pure and tall grasses called “Hadloos” grow in the swampy patches.
 Bamboo shrubs grow along the valley and river and reach a height of 18-24 m.
 At higher altitudes, short bamboo shrubs and Seebu grow.

 Climate and Temperature Range in Bhadra Wildlife Sanctuary